Rabbit Awareness Week 2021

 What is Rabbit Awareness Week?

-Rabbit Awareness Week is an annual campaign typically in the first week in June in the UK aimed at encouraging us to take better care of our fluffy friends, improve their welfare, and educate us about their needs and illnesses.
+Rabbit Awareness Week is an annual campaign typically in June in the UK aimed at encouraging us to take better care of our fluffy friends, improve their welfare, and educate us about their needs and illnesses.

 Initiated in 2007 the campaign is run by Burgess Pet Care and supported by a number of major animal welfare organisations such as the RSPCA, PDSA and Blue Cross and has become the largest rabbit welfare campaign in the UK.